To the Members of Kingfa Science & Technology (India) Limited (Formerly Hydro S&S Industries Limited)

 Report on the Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March312016 and its Profit and its Cash Flow for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2017 and its Profitand its cash flows for the year ended on that date.

 Report on Other Legal and Regulatory Requirements

 1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")as amended and issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the "Annexure A" a statement on the mattersspeci ed in paragraphs 3 and 4 of the Order.

 2. As required by section 143 (3) of the Act we report that:

 a.
 We have sought and obtained all the information and explanations which to the bestof our knflowledge and belief were necessary for the purpose of our audit;